 With a wave of your mind’s wand, wipe away all the somethings, both conceivable and inconceivable, and what are you left with?
 Nothing!
 In the end, nothing feels a lot like the constant way.
 Conversely, any something that can be named is not the constant way as chapter 1 put it.
 Understanding the nature of nothing is certainly a bizarre challenge.
 Chapter 70 hints at this situation…

-Our biology prevents a clear linear view.
-‘Nothing’ is mysterious, or is it?
+Our biology biases us.
+Nothing is mysterious, or is it?
 Words fail.
-‘Nothing’ fails to receive the awe it deserves because we can’t touch, see, taste, smell or hear ‘Nothing’.
-Biology biases, and so, to paraphrase chapter 70, Therefore Nothing, while clad in homespun, conceals within itself a priceless piece of jade.
+Nothing fails to receive the awe it deserves because we can’t touch, see, taste, smell, hear, or possess Nothing.
+Nothing is simply nothing, while the somethings of life are really something, especially if they are something rare and valuable.
+Conversely, to paraphrase chapter 70, Therefore Nothing, while clad in homespun, conceals within itself a priceless piece of jade.